imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/functions.md

 ### Named Return Values

-You can name return values in the function signature, which acts like declaring variables.
+We can name return values in the function signature, which acts like declaring variables.

 #### Example